sfaulk7/AIEYear1Samples/README.md

 Debugging Practice in C++

-The only file used is IntroCPP_BinaryFileIO_NPCData
+The only project used is IntroCPP_BinaryFileIO_NPCData

 It is also the release